zmsy/zmsy.github.io/content/blog/reverse-engineering-espn/index.md

 publishDate: 2022-04-28
 ---

 Runs Created is a baseball stat that's largely arbitrary and derived.
-It [dates back to the 1970s](https://www.baseball-reference.com/bullpen/Runs_created) and has a [variety of derivation formulas](https://captaincalculator.com/sports/baseball/runs-created-calculator/) that can be used.
+It [dates back to the 1970s](https://www.baseball-reference.com/bullpen/Runs_created) and has a [variety of formulas](https://captaincalculator.com/sports/baseball/runs-created-calculator/) that can be used.

 Why care about it?
 Like WAR, RC is effectively a way to derive a **useful absolute number reflective of a batter's overall offensive productivity**.
 Since the _actual_ positive numbers in baseball can be misleading (RBI, R, SB, H) in some scenarios, it's a nice way of smoothing over small sample sizes.